The invulnerable fixed broad-head for high speed crossbows.

 To establish perfect concentricity during assembly, like Traumahawk, Dagger, and all Firenock field points, Dagger Ti is also equipped with FACT™, involving the Double O-ring System on the neck of the Dagger.
 Note that one can tell the Daggers from each other by the look of the center supporting bar; the Dagger Ti's is square while the Dagger's is round.

 SwingBlade™is a mechanical broadhead that utilizes a deployment system never before seen.
-As its name implies, the three blades on a SwingBlade deply by swinging out from their clasped position upon impact.
-This design allows it to be used on high speed archery projectiles (550 fps) with accuracy due to a minimum crosswind signature during flight (3/4" for Falcon & Raptor blades.)
+As its name implies, the three blades on a SwingBlade deploy by swinging out from their clasped position upon impact.
+This design allows it to be used on high-speed archery projectiles (550 fps) with accuracy due to a minimum crosswind signature during flight (3/4" for Falcon & Raptor blades).
+As shown in the adjacent diagrams.
 Further, designed as a completely interchangeable series, the head, blades, and bodies can be field swapped.

 As of the 2018 release, there is currently one head.

 The SwingBlade standard head is made of stainless steel.
 It has a sharp edge pyramid design.
 The three channels of the head are deigned to allow the screws that unite the head with the body to be flush to the base of the head for structural integrity.
 These channels additionally lower the surface contact, acting instead as air ram chambers and blood flow channels during its cutting phase.

 As of the 2018 release, there are two blades available for purchase, the Falcon and Raptor.

 Both blades utilize the single bevel front and back design.
 They both are made of 0.5 mm/0.020" thick surgical grade stainless steel hardened to no less than 52 HRC.